MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/financial/dimension-defaulting.md

 # required metadata

 title: Default financial dimensions
-description: This topic describes default financial dimensions, starting from where the dimensions originate, the APIs used to merge them, and how they are used to create a ledger dimension.
+description: This topic describes default financial dimensions.
+It explains where the dimensions originate, the APIs that are used to merge them, and how they are used to create ledger dimensions.
 author: jasonsto
 manager: annbe
 ms.date: 03/25/2019